kschmaus/kschmaus.github.io/_posts/2021-12-25-paris-chapter3.md

 ## Merry Christmas!

 Merry Christmas from Paris everyone!
-Looking forward to seeing you in the new year.
+Looking forward to seeing you in the new year!

 ![](/assets/images/2021-12-25-paris-chapter3/px1.jpg)
 ![](/assets/images/2021-12-25-paris-chapter3/px2.jpg)